Vallecito and the Lady in White

 But before the stage got there it rumbled through the Carrizo Gorge and made a stop at a little stage station called Vallecito, in what is now eastern San Diego County.

-The dusty and weary travelers got out, stretched their legs, felt the sore muscles in their backsides, maybe had a bite to eat and drink before fresh horses took them on farther.
+The dusty and weary travelers got out, stretched their legs, felt the sore muscles in their backsides, maybe had a bite to eat and drink before fresh horses took them on further.
 The whole trip of 2700 miles took some 27 days over roads we might see as impassable now.

 The stage is no more…